 One can see why this faith is forgotten, apart from voodoo itself.
 It worships at Michael Tracey's cross, the wood scarred by tarnished metal and a sword.
 It seeks refuge with Pepón Osorio at his shrine, a hut collapsing onto crutches and bicycle wheels.
 It washes itself for Robert Gober in an empty sink of dry porcelain and jagged wood.
 It offers rituals as a means to preserve cultures of brutality and prejudice.
 It offers art in turn as a degraded ritual.

 The degradation has insistent political overtones, just as Galeinde's rituals amount to water boarding, fire hosing, and stun-gun assault.
 Most often, it is the politics of identity.
 The artists all hail from the Americas, in Caribbean art and beyond, and the United States contributes mostly women, blacks, and gays.
 They assert their heritage, they cry out against its burden, and they take personal responsibility for ameliorating its cost.
-Amalia Mesa-Bains packs one room with herbs, elixirs, and testimony to Chicano traditions of family loyalty.
+Amalia Mesa-Bains in what she calls Domesticanx packs one room with herbs, elixirs, and testimony to Chicano traditions of family loyalty.
 She has created a laboratory for healing and for revenge.

 Each work stages a confrontation between past and present—with only losers.
 Art brings the unseen to light and the spiritual down to earth, by putting both in modern dress.
 And modernity has its own degraded rituals, most of them drowning in alcohol.
 Brian Jungen takes a Styrofoam ice chest of Bud to the picnic, decorated with a death's head.
 David Hammons constructs a Minimalist glass circle from empty bottles.
 He might find the Night Train on sale right now behind a storefront marquee by Nari Ward, Liquorsoul.